 Below are some guidelines to help you decide when it's necessary to retain a criminal defense attorney for your case in South Carolina.

 As you may have observed in movies or television shows, the police might request you to provide a statement, giving the impression that you are not under arrest.
-If they suspect you of committing a crime but lack sufficient evidence to detain you, they may aim to put you at ease and elicit information that can be used against you.
 Remember, it is within your rights to have a criminal defense attorney in Camden, SC, present during questioning, and you should absolutely use that to your advantage.
+If possible, consult with an attorney before answering any questions or participating in any discussions with law enforcement.

 In the event that law enforcement officers arrive at your residence with a warrant, it indicates that a judge has determined there is reasonable suspicion that evidence related to a criminal offense is present in your home.
 Regardless of whether they discover and confiscate anything, it is advisable to seek the guidance of a seasoned defense attorney to discuss the situation and receive assistance in determining any potential charges or locations they may investigate in the future.